ggkarabas/CS403-Project3/README.md

     return "Welcome, " + username
 ```

+Functions can be passed around or nested, which helps you write modular, reusable code.

 Functions can be nested or passed as arguments to other functions, supporting functional programming styles as well.
 This allows developers to write more modular and reusable code.

 ## Object-Oriented Features

-DumPy also allows developers to encapsulate data and behavior using classes.
-While DumPy is not as fully object-oriented as some languages, it offers enough support to help organize code logically:
+DumPy lets you use classes to organize your code.
+It’s not fully object-oriented like some languages, but it has enough features to keep things organized:

 ```dumpy
 # Represents a geometric shape